About

 Kathleen McCloud’s art investigates shifting cultural and personal terrain.

-Her own migration from White Plains, NY where she was born, to the industrial suburbs of the Midwest and the pristine Rocky Mountains before settling in New Mexico in 1983 is at the core of much of her work.
+Her own migration from White Plains, New York where she was born, to the industrial suburbs of the Midwest and the pristine Rocky Mountains before settling in New Mexico in 1983 is at the core of much of her work.
 Rooting and wandering, she mixes current events, mythology, history, and Home, in its broadest context, to conjure her visual narratives.

 Artist residencies serve as a tether for McCloud as she develops her inquiry based art-projects.
 She credits Jentel Artist Residency in Wyoming, Santa Fe Art Institute, and the Chhaap Foundation for Printmaking in Gujarat, India for support through their residency programs.
 Her projects include Open Letters from Hotel Central, a surrealist journey based on an inherited correspondence between Henry Miller and a distant relative, Emil Schnellock; Futurology: Welcome to the Third Wave, which reflects on digital media and the 20th century predictions of Futurist writers Marshall McLuhan and Alvin Toffler regarding its effects on the future of social structures; Meta-Tourist (navigating the life tour as one of 7+billion people on earth), and closer to home, Santa Fe River project which questions the changing definition of what is the‘highest and best use’ of the water as we face climate catastrophe.